SPRINT: Scalable and Predictive Intent Refinement for LLM-Enhanced Session-based Recommendation: Acknowledgments

 \subsection{Efficiency Analysis}

-As real-world systems process massive numbers of sessions, generating intents via LLMs for every session is often inefficient.
-In this section, we analyze the training and inference efficiency of \proposed.
-We use SASRec as a backbone SBR model.
+As real-world systems process massive numbers of sessions, generating intents via LLMs for every session is highly inefficient for both training and inference.
+In this section, we analyze the efficiency of \proposed.
+We use SASRec as the backbone SBR model.

-\smallsection{Training efficiency.} We train \proposed using all training sessions, but provide LLM-generated intents for only a limited portion (0\%, 25\%, 50\%, 75\%, 100\%) of them.
-Figure~\ref{fig:intent_percentage} shows that \proposed delivers competitive performance even when trained with only partial intent supervision, and significantly outperforms the 0\% setup.
-We attribute this to the synergy between validated intents from the P\&C loop and collaborative intent enrichment module, which enables the SBR model to propagate high-quality intent information effectively during training.
-These results indicate the training efficiency of \proposed, showing that inferring intents for only a small subset of sessions can be sufficiently effective.
+\smallsection{Accuracy–efficiency trade-off.} Figure~\ref{fig:perfomrance_efficiency} shows the trade-off between performance and training/inference time. \proposed achieves superior accuracy with significantly reduced training time compared to LLM-based user profiling methods, while maintaining inference latency comparable to the LLM-free SASRec.
+We attribute this favorable balance to two key design choices: (1) informative and reliable intents enhance the SBR model's accuracy, and (2) selective LLM-based intent generation for uncertain sessions, combined with a lightweight intent predictor, which significantly reduces computational overhead.
+As a result, \proposed effectively addresses both uninformative outputs (\textbf{C1}) and scalability limitations (\textbf{C2}).

-\smallsection{Inference efficiency.} \proposed adopts an LLM-enhanced SBR approach that avoids costly LLM inference during the test phase.
-To highlight its efficiency, we compare \proposed with PO4ISR~\cite{PO4ISR}, a state-of-the-art LLM-as-SBR method that performs both intent prediction and recommendation using LLMs at inference time.
-Following~\cite{PO4ISR}, we use 20 candidate items, which include 19 negative items from the pretrained SASRec backbone and 1 ground-truth item.
-We use a single RTX 3090 GPU and AMD EPYC 7413 CPU.
-Table~\ref{tab:inference_efficiency} shows that \proposed\!+LE significantly outperforms PO4ISR while drastically reducing inference time.
-Notably, even without LLM embeddings, \proposed shows highly competitive performance.
-Given PO4ISR’s reliance on extensive LLM computations during inference time, this result is particularly impressive.
-At test time, \proposed uses a lightweight intent predictor, requiring no LLM inference and enabling efficient deployment at scale.
+\smallsection{Comparison with an LLM-as-SBR model.} A key advantage of \proposed is its elimination of LLM dependency at inference time.
+To highlight this efficiency, we compare \proposed with PO4ISR~\cite{PO4ISR}, a state-of-the-art LLM-as-SBR method that performs both intent generation and recommendation using LLMs during inference.
+Following~\cite{PO4ISR}, we use 20 candidate items, consisting of 19 negative items from a pretrained SASRec and one ground-truth item.
+Table~\ref{tab:inference_efficiency} shows that \proposed\! with LE significantly outperforms PO4ISR while drastically reducing inference time.
+Notably, even without LLM embeddings, \proposed shows highly competitive performance on all datasets except Beauty.
+These results highlight the efficiency of \proposed, which uses only a lightweight intent predictor at test time and requires no LLM inference, enabling scalable deployment.